 • Launch an internal marketing strategy

-The biggest mistake trainers can make is assuming that they're done after a course has been completed by learners.
+The biggest mistake trainers can make is assuming that they're done after all the courses have been completed by learners.
 In truth, there is no "end" to training - it's a continuous cycle of lifetime learning, which should be refreshed and renewed often.
 To stop training is like saying there's no more to learn!

 Summary